MouseLand/Kilosort/README.md

 If you are unhappy with the quality of the automated sorting, try changing one of the main parameters:

-`ops.Th`, default [10 4].
-Thresholds on assigning spikes based on the template projections used during the optimization (Th(1)) or during the final pass (Th(2)).
-Typically, Th(1) is high enough that it only picks sortable clusters, while Th(2) is low enough that it can pick all of the spikes of the sortable cluster.
-It doesn't matter if the final pass also collects noise: an additional per neuron threshold is set afterwards.
+`ops.Th = [10 4]` (default).
+Thresholds on spike detection used during the optimization (Th(1)) or during the final pass (Th(2)).
+These thresholds are applied to the template projections, not to the voltage.
+Typically, Th(1) is high enough that the algorithm only picks up sortable units, while Th(2) is low enough that it can pick all of the spikes of these units.
+It doesn't matter if the final pass also collects noise: an additional per neuron threshold is set afterwards, and a splitting step ensures clusters with multiple units get split.

-`ops.splitAUC`, default 0.9.
+`ops.splitAUC = 0.9` (default).
 Threshold on the area under the curve (AUC) criterion for performing a split in the final step.
 If the AUC of the split is higher than this, that split is considered valid.
 If the cross-correlation of the split units does not contain a big dip at time 0, the split goes through.

-`ops.lambda`, default 10.
+`ops.lambda = 10` (default).
 The individual spike amplitudes are biased towards the mean of the cluster by this factor.
-50 is a lot, 0 is none.
+50 is a lot, 0 is no bias.

 A list of all the adjustable parameters is in the example configuration file.